AppDaemon/appdaemon/DASHBOARD.md

 ### Optional Arguments:

 - `title` - the title displayed on the tile
 - `title2` - a second line of title text
+- `monitored_entity` - the actual entity to monitor

+Groups currently do no report back state changes correctly when attributes light brightness are changed.
+As a workaround, instead of looking for state changes in the group, we use `monitored_entity` instead.
+This is not necessary of there are no dimmable lights in the group, however if there are, it should be set to the entity_id of one of the dimmable group members.

 ### Cosmetic Arguments